kairosdotapp/kairos/README.md

 tools (Git/Text Editor) and then generate HTML invoices using a simple template.
 Advanced reports can be genberated using [hledger](https://hledger.org/).

+I wrote this tool after looking at many other options and concluding there has to be a better way.
+Having recently switched to hledger command line accounting, this seemed like a logical step.
+It is simple, fast to run, and easy to customize.

 ## Features

 - time is logged in [timedot](https://hledger.org/dev/hledger.html#timedot)